fayadh/coinsquare/README.md

 2. `yarn install`
 3. `yarn start`

+#NOTE: I'm running the applications using Node v8.

 The server will be listening on port 3080 by default.
 You can change the PORT variable in config.json to change the port in use.